RStankov/graphql-playground-rails/README.md

 Rails.application.routes.draw do
   # ...
   if Rails.env.development?
-    mount GraphQLPlayground::Rails::Engine, at: '/graphql/playground', graphql_path: '/graphql'
+    mount GraphqlPlayground::Rails::Engine, at: '/graphql/playground', graphql_path: '/graphql'
   end
 end
 ```

 - `at:` is the path where [GraphQL Playground](https://github.com/graphcool/graphql-playground) will be served.
 You can access the IDE by visiting that path.
 - `graphql_path:` is the path to the [GraphQL](https://rubygems.org/gems/graphql) endpoint.
-All queries will send queries to this path.
+All queries will send queries to this path. (defaults to `/graphql`)

 ## Development